Adult social care

 • a requirement on councils to provide a wide range of information and advice

-The act gives councils the duty to arrange for an independent person, called an advocate, to support people who do not have anyone to represent their wishes.
+The act gives councils the duty to arrange for an independent person, called an advocate, to support people who don't have anyone to represent their wishes.
 This might be somebody from an organisation that provides advocacy services.
 Read more about help to make decisions about your care and support.

 Useful resources